matte21/line-solver/README.md

 ### Getting started (DOCKER BINARY RELEASE)

 This version uses the royalty-free MATLAB compiler runtime to allow users without a MATLAB license to use LINE.
+This release can only solve JMT or LQNS models using the LINE solvers.

 To get started, retrieve the LINE container:
 ```
 docker pull linemcr/cli-ubuntu